 But what if you want to see a rainbow now?
 There are several ways to create your own rainbows without having to wait for just the right day.

-You can make a rainbow on a windowsill, rainbows in the dark, and rainbows in the backyard using simple things like water, a mirror, and a flashlight.
-You can create rainbows from CDs and crystals and even swirl rainbows in your milk.
+You can make a rainbow on a windowsill, in the dark, or in the backyard using simple things like water, a mirror, and a flashlight.
+You can create them from CDs and crystals and even swirl rainbows in your milk.

-There are lots of other colorful things to do with rainbows, so don't wait for a lucky rainbow day.
-Make your own rainbows today.
+There are lots of other colorful things to do with rainbows, so don't wait for a lucky day.
+Make your own today.

 How to Create a Rainbow